oracle-livelabs/pts/ai-vector-search-fundamentals/4-approximate_search/approx_search.md

     ![directory query](images/vector_pool.png " ")

     You can see that there are two pools, the 1MB pool and the 64KB pool.
-The VECTOR\_MEMORY\_SIZE has been set to 5G and you can view how that memory has been allocated to each pool in the ALLOC\_BYTES column.
-Since we have not created any vector indexes yet you can see that the USED\_BYTES is 0 for both pools.
+Notice that no memory has been allocated to the vector memory pool.
+Since we are running in an Oracle Autonomous Database the vector memory pool will not be allocated until the first vector index is created.

 ## Task 2: Create a vector index